-- d.
-Acts of God or other environmental conditions, such as lightning, hail, salt, or other chemicals in the atmosphere. - e.
+d.
+Acts of God or other environmental conditions, such as lightning, hail, salt, or other chemicals in the atmosphere.

+e.
+De-icing agents or other chemicals applied to the trailer.

+f.
 Failure to properly maintain or service the trailer, including but not limited to the maintenance of lubricants, sealants, and seals.

-f.
+g.
 Condensation and the results of condensation including water damage and the growth of mold or mildew.
 Mold and mildew are natural growths given certain environmental conditions and are not covered by the terms of this Limited Warranty.

-g.
-Use of the trailer other than for temporary recreation purposes, including but not limited to use of the trailer for residential, com mercial, or rental purposes.

 h.
+Use of the trailer other than for temporary recreation purposes, including but not limited to use of the trailer for residential, disaster relief, commercial, or rental purposes.

+i.
 The addition of weight to the trailer that causes the trailer's total weight to exceed applicable trailer weight ratings, or addition of weight causing improper distribution of the weight of the trailer.